Prado constructed wetlands

 The Santa Ana sucker (catostomus santaanae) is a fish found in streams of the Santa Ana River Watershed; it has all but disappeared from other watersheds of Southern California.
 OCWD plays a major role in protecting this endangered fish.
 Since 1995, OCWD has been actively participating in the development of studies and programs to restore habitat needed for recovery of the species.
 The Santa Ana Sucker Conservation Team, a group of concerned public agencies from the Santa Ana River Watershed, along with the U.S. Fish & Wildlife Service and the California Department of Fish & Wildlife, are part of this endeavor.
 The conservation team’s efforts created the first successful Santa Ana sucker spawning habitat restoration in the watershed.

 In addition to saving endangered species, OCWD works to restore habitats by removing nonnative invasive species that damage the balance of the plant environment.
 OCWD contributed $1 million to help create the Santa Ana Watershed Association (SAWA) to lead the removal of a water-guzzling, invasive plant from the watershed.
 Arundo donax is a fast-growing, nonnative reed that grows in dense thickets up to 20 feet (6 meters) tall.
 Removing it and replanting with native plants not only restores a more water-efficient natural habitat, but also conserves precious water supplies, saving 18,000 acre-feet (5.9 billion gallons; 22.2 billion liters) annually.
 OCWD must constantly monitor and remove this destructive species in order to rehabilitate and maintain endangered species habitat.

 Wetland bird tours

-Birding tours of the Prado Constructed Wetlands are available on Saturday, May 13.
-Space is limited and reservations are required.
-Please visit the Book a Tour page to reserve your spot.
+Birding tours of the Prado Constructed Wetlands are available every spring.
+Please visit the OCWD specialty tour page for additional information.